ManuelFagundes/Personal-Projects/Transcript Project/README.md

 # **Features**

-- *Audio Extraction:* Pulls audio from YouTube and YouTube Music URLs.
+- **Audio Extraction:** Pulls audio from YouTube and YouTube Music URLs.

-- *Multi-Format Output:* You can save the transcript as a plain text file (.txt), a Word document (.docx), or a subtitle file (.srt) with timestamps.
+- **Multi-Format Output:** You can save the transcript as a plain text file (.txt), a Word document (.docx), or a subtitle file (.srt) with timestamps.

-- *Massive Language Support:* I added a huge list of languages—pretty much all the major ones by native and non-native speakers, plus the G20 countries.
+- **Massive Language Support:** I added a huge list of languages—pretty much all the major ones by native and non-native speakers, plus the G20 countries.
 If the language isn't on the list, you might need to add it, but there's a good chance it's already there.

-- *Handles Long Videos:* I bumped up the API timeout, so it should handle even longer content without giving you that annoying "timeout" error.
+- **Handles Long Videos:** I bumped up the API timeout, so it should handle even longer content without giving you that annoying "timeout" error.

 # **Before You Run**

-- *To get this script working, you need a few things set up:*
+## **To get this script working, you need a few things set up:**

-- *Python Libraries:* You need to install the libraries listed in the script.
-You can probably just run this: pip install -r requirements.txt.
-(I'll add the requirements.txt to the repo later, but for now just install the libraries.)
+- **Python Libraries:** You need to install the libraries listed in the script.
+You can probably just run this: ```pip install -r requirements.txt```.

-- *Google Cloud Project:* You need a Google Cloud Project with the Speech-to-Text API enabled.
+- **Google Cloud Project:** You need a Google Cloud Project with the Speech-to-Text API enabled.

-- *Google Cloud Storage Bucket:* The script uses a bucket named languagestudies-transcription-audio to temporarily store the audio file for the API.
+- **Google Cloud Storage Bucket:** The script uses a bucket named languagestudies-transcription-audio to temporarily store the audio file for the API.
 You'll need to make sure this bucket exists in your project.

-- *Authentication:* You have to set up authentication so the script can talk to your Google Cloud project.
+- **Authentication:** You have to set up authentication so the script can talk to your Google Cloud project.
 The easiest way is to use gcloud auth application-default login and point the GOOGLE_APPLICATION_CREDENTIALS environment variable to your key file.

 # **How to Use**